ken17333/Lidar-dataset/README.md

 The dataset was **randomly split** into **training** and **testing** sets with an **8:2 ratio**,
 ensuring that both categories (with and without blanket) were proportionally represented in each subset.

+### Data Augmentation Methods

+To improve model generalization and increase dataset diversity,
+we applied the following **data augmentation techniques** during training:

+- **Random Flipping**: Randomly flipped images to simulate mirrored postures.
+- **Random Scaling**: Randomly scaled images to account for variations in subject size and distance from the sensor.
+- **Noise Injection**: Added random noise to the input images to enhance robustness against sensor imperfections and environmental disturbances.